 Instead, people use it to fall asleep, and it has led to an unlikely collaboration.

-The Sleeping Forecast combines the peaceful effect of reading the weather in the waters around the British Isles—with such evocative names as Trafalgar, Cromarty, Bailey—with instrumental music, to transport the listener to a gentle, watery slumber.
+The Sleeping Forecast combines the peaceful effect of reading the weather in the waters around the British Isles – with evocative names such as Trafalgar, Cromarty, and Bailey – with instrumental music, to transport the listener to a gentle slumber.

 3. Max Richter’s “Sleep”

 In 2015, the BBC invited its Radio 3 listeners to sleep through an epic eight-hour lullaby, recorded live.
 It began at midnight, with the intention that listeners would fall asleep, then wake up the next morning while the orchestra continued to play.